 letra:wrbhh_6kkym= abecedario

-ASCII, or the American Standard Code for Information Interchange, was a groundbreaking solution from the 1960s.
+ASCII, or the American Standard Code for Information Interchange, was a new solution from the 1960s.
 It changed how computers handled and shared data.

-7-bit ASCII worked by assigning numbers from 0 to 127 to uppercase and lowercase English letters, digits (0-9), and common punctuation symbols.
-For example, the capital letter ‘A’ is represented by the decimal number 65, which is ‘01000001’ in binary.
+Seven-bit ASCII assigns numbers 0 to 127 to uppercase and lowercase English letters, digits, and common punctuation marks.
+The capital letter ‘A’ maps to decimal 65, which is ‘01000001’ in binary.
+For basic English text, that’s honestly all you needed.
+The system worked because computers weren’t trying to handle Korean, Arabic, or emoji back then.

 However, ASCII had its limitations.
 It was designed for English only.
 No characters for other languages, like é, ñ, or ö, were included.